 - A grade of B in the advanced (level 60) Academic Preparation course in the English Language Program of the School of Continuing Studies of the University of Toronto, or equivalent standing at a comparable institution.

 For admission to the ThM and PhD programs, applicants must provide evidence of language competency and in some cases proficiency.
 Skill in research languages may be demonstrated in the following ways:

 - Transcript evidence.
-A student who has completed recognized post secondary courses in a foreign language within four years prior to making application for admission to their program may, by submission of transcript evidenc, be deemed by the Admissions Committee of the Graduate Studies Council to have demonstrated skill in that language.
-Unless an exemption is explicitly stated in the offer of admission letter, all applicants are required to demonstrate current evidence of reading facility by taking a TST language exam.
+A student who has completed recognized post secondary courses in a foreign language within four years prior to making application for admission to their program may, by submission of transcript evidence, be deemed by the Admissions Committee of the Graduate Studies Council to have demonstrated skill in that language.
+Nevertheless, unless an exemption is explicitly stated in the offer of admission letter, all applicants are required to demonstrate current evidence of reading facility by taking a TST language exam.
 Students may also take a TST non-credit language course in theological French and German.
 Students who successfully pass these courses will not be required to take TST language examinations in these languages.

 - Language examination.
 A student may demonstrate current skill in a language by taking an examination administered by TST.
 Examinations usually take place in September and January.
 Arrangements for special examinations in languages other than Hebrew, Greek, Latin, French, Italian, Spanish, or German can be made with the Graduate Centre for Theological Studies.